Clay Regazzoni: 1974–76: Back to Ferrari

 Ferrari had a big personnel shake-up at the start of 1974, after Luca Cordero di Montezemolo was hired to run the Italian team.
 Both Regazzoni and, on Regazzoni's recommendation, Lauda were picked up by Ferrari.
 Regazzoni was soon back on the podium.
-Seven podium finishes, including a win in Germany, his first since his debut season win at Monza fours years earlier, as well as a pole position at Nivelles, allowed Regazzoni to outscore the up-and-coming Lauda.
+Seven podium finishes, including a win in Germany, his first since his debut season win at Monza four years earlier, as well as a pole position at Nivelles, allowed Regazzoni to outscore the up-and-coming Lauda.
 Entering the last race of the season, in the USA Regazzoni was well in contention for the title, and only needed to finish ahead of rival, Emerson Fittipaldi, to take the crown.
 Regazzoni suffered handling problems during the race due to a defective shock absorber and could finish only 11th after two pit stops.
-He finished second in the Drivers' Championship, his career best, just three points behind Fittipaldi.
+He finished second in the Drivers' Championship, his career-best, just three points behind Fittipaldi.

 Ferrari retained Lauda and Regazzoni's services for 1975 and the pair took six victories between them: five for Lauda, and one for Regazzoni at the 1975 Italian Grand Prix.
 Regazzoni also won his home Grand Prix, the non-championship Swiss Grand Prix, the only Swiss driver to have done so.
 Ferrari secured the Constructors' Championship, and Lauda won the first of his three World titles.
 Regazzoni finished fifth in the Drivers' Championship with 25 points.

 1976 would prove to be the start of Regazzoni's downward slide in Formula One.
-Despite winning from pole position at Long Beach, and a further three podium finishes, Ferrari replaced the Swiss with Argentine Carlos Reutemann.
+Despite a promising start of the season, with a dominating win from pole position at the inaugural Long Beach Grand Prix, and a further three podium finishes, Ferrari entered a period of internal turmoil following Lauda's accident at the Nürburgring.
+Following Lauda's loss of the Drivers' Championship at the very last race of the season in Japan, Ferrari elected to replace the Swiss with Carlos Reutemann despite Lauda's protest.
 The Argentine never got on with Lauda as well as Regazzoni did.
-When he left Ferrari, Regazzoni was the longest serving Ferrari driver.
+When he left Ferrari, Regazzoni was the longest serving Ferrari driver with 73 races with the team.
+The record would hold for 12 years until Michele Alboreto broke it at the 1988 Hungarian Grand Prix.

 1977: Ensign

 Following his release from Ferrari, Regazzoni opted for a move to the Ensign team.
 His move to such a small team surprised some, but Regazzoni opted for the small outfit in preference to an offer from Bernie Ecclestone to drive for Brabham, as he preferred "to race with nice people".
 His season with Ensign, despite managing a points finish on his debut in Argentina, was not successful.
 Regazzoni finished in the points only a further two times, and ended the season with a total of five points.
 In May Regazzoni participated in the Indianapolis 500 driving a McLaren-Offenhauser for Theodore Racing.
-He crashed heavily in practice, but managed to qualify.
+He crashed heavily in practice but managed to qualify.
 He finished in 30th place after a fuel cell gave out during his first pit stop.